 Fixed-Income Sector and Security Selection.
-The Trust may invest up to 20% of the portfolio’s assets in income securities other than taxable municipal securities, which may consist of short-duration fixedincome securities.
-Initially, GPIM anticipates focusing such investments in asset-backed securities, senior loans and high-yield fixed-income securities, although the types of shortduration fixed-income securities in which the Trust may invest may vary significantly over time.
-This approach may help to decrease the overall duration of the Trust’s portfolio while also potentially adding incremental yield.
+The Trust may invest in short-duration fixed-income securities, which may help to decrease the overall duration of the Trust’s portfolio while also potentially adding incremental yield.

 An open-end fund may be purchased or sold at NAV, plus sales charge in some cases.
 An open-end fund will issue new shares when an investor wants to purchases shares in the fund and will sell assets to redeem shares when an investor wants to sell shares.
 When selling an open-end fund the price the seller receives is established at the close of the market when the NAV is calculated.
 Unlike the open-end fund, a closed-end fund has a limited number of shares outstanding and trades on an exchange at the market price based on supply and demand.
 An investor may purchase or sell shares at market price while the exchange is open.
 The common shares may trade at a discount or premium to the NAV.